-India culture, up until the present, has always had a underlying sensuality, with sensual gods such as Krishna, who came down from the heavens and cohabited with a virtual harem of women, and who is revered, worshipped by millions of adherents to the Hindu religion.
-Some of the stone reliefs, sculptures of India Hindu legends feature exaggerated breasts and accentuate the sexuality of women, some of the Hindu religious-based art also features sexually provocative Indian women.
+India culture has always had a underlying sensuality, with sensual gods such as Krishna, who came down from the heavens and cohabited with a virtual harem of women.
+Some of the stone reliefs, sculptures of India Hindu legends, feature exaggerated breasts and accentuate the sexuality of women; some of the Hindu religious-based art also features sexually provocative women.